Bear attacks on the rise in Japan: How to safely hike our forests and mountains

 From a distance (~50 meters)

 If you notice a bear far away, remain calm and quietly leave the area.
-Making gentle noise to signal your presence while slowly retreating can be effective.
 Avoid sudden movements or loud shouts, as they may startle the bear.
 Be especially cautious around mother bears, which are more likely to be aggressive.

 Closer distance (~20 meters)